panchambanerjee/CosmologyAI/README.md

-Let's tidy up that markdown for your GitHub repo intro:

 # CosmologyAI

 **This repository is a collection of various Data Science, Data Analytics, AI, and LLM-based experiments (RAG, Fine-Tuning) in the Cosmology and Extragalactic Astronomy domain.**